CESNET/ipfixcol/plugins/storage/fastbit_compression/README.md

 The plugin uses FastBit library to store and index data and gzip or bzip2 libraries for compression.

+The plugin was created by Jakub Adler as part of his [Bachelor's thesis](https://is.muni.cz/th/396111/fi_b/) at Masary University.

 ###FastBit library

  IPFIXcol framework uses it's own fork of FastBit library to keep compatibility.